 1. In a pure conversion, the mutual company amends its charter to become a stock company, and issues stock to its policyholders.

 2. A mutual company can also use bulk reinsurance.
-The mutual company organizes or acquires a stock company, then cedes all of its policies to the stock company.
+The mutual company organizes or acquires a stock company, then cedes all its policies to the stock company.
 After all assets and liabilities of the mutual are transferred to the stock company, the mutual company is dissolved.

 Another form of demutualization that is legal only in Illinois and Pennsylvania is through the issuance of nontransferable subscription rights to the policyholders.
 Subscription rights give the policyholder the right to buy a specified number of shares in the new stock company for a specified price, but the subscription rights must be exercised when the stock is first offered to the public.
 The time period for the subscription rights is determined by state statute.
 The value of the subscription rights is commensurate with the policyholder’s ownership interest in the mutual company.